nicbarker/clay/README.md

 Returns `true` if the pointer position previously set with `Clay_SetPointerPosition` is inside the bounding box of the layout element with the provided `id`.
 Note: this is based on the element's position from the **last** frame.
 If frame-accurate pointer overlap detection is required, perhaps in the case of significant change in UI layout between frames, you can simply run your layout code twice that frame.
 The second call to `Clay_PointerOver` will be frame-accurate.

+### Clay_GetScrollContainerData

+`Clay_ScrollContainerData Clay_GetScrollContainerData(uint32_t id)`

+Returns [Clay_ScrollContainerData](#clay_scrollcontainerdata) for the scroll container matching the provided ID.
+This function allows imperative manipulation of scroll position, allowing you to build things such as scroll bars, buttons that "jump" to somewhere in a scroll container, etc.

 ## Element Macros

 ### CLAY_CONTAINER